cosinekitty/astronomy/source/csharp/README.md

 **Calculates the inverse of a rotation matrix.**

-Given a rotation matrix that performs some coordinate transform, this function returns the matrix that reverses that trasnform.
+Given a rotation matrix that performs some coordinate transform, this function returns the matrix that reverses that transform.

 | Type | Parameter | Description |
 | --- | --- | --- |